tidyverse/tidyverse.org/content/blog/2020-04-tidymodels-org/index.markdown

 title: Announcing tidymodels.org
 slug: tidymodels-org
 description: >
     We're thrilled to announce the launch of tidymodels.org!
-The site is meant to be a central location for learning and using the tidymodels packages.
+The site is a central location for learning and using the tidymodels packages.
-date: 2020-04-17
+date: 2020-04-21
 author: Max Kuhn
 photo:
   url: https://unsplash.com/photos/Hli3R6LKibo